 Communication with parents is key to our approach and ensures consistency and continuity of input which is essential to pupils’ progress.

-All our pupils have severe social and communication difficulties and moderate to severe learning difficulties.
+All our pupils have severe social and communication difficulties, and moderate to severe learning difficulties.
 Many have other associated difficulties such as: sensory processing issues, challenging behaviours and food intolerances.
-Most of our pupils have a Statement of Special Educational Needs and their places are funded by their Local Education Authorities.
+All of our pupils have an Education, Health and Care Plan (EHCP) and a diagnosis of autism.
+Most places are funded by Local Authorities.

 We have set up ‘inclusion programmes’ for pupils who are able to access, and would benefit from integration with mainstream peers.
-We have formed strong and positive links with two local primary schools and these have led to the successful part-time integration of a number of pupils.
-More recently, we have made arrangements for inclusion opportunities for our secondary-age pupils at a local specialist school.
+We have formed positive links with local primary schools which have led to the successful part-time integration of a number of pupils.
+We also use the PE facilities at a local secondary school with our secondary and sixth form pupils.

 Our highly experienced staff deliver 1:1 teaching to all pupils throughout the school day.